zarf-dev/proposals/0038-image-signature-verification/README.md

 The verification process will use the Cosign library to perform the actual verification mapping the configured verification options to the Cosign CLI options.

 If verification fails, Zarf will provide a clear error message indicating which image failed verification and why.

+Once the verification process is complete, Zarf will record the images that it successfully verified in the package `build` metadata.

 ### CLI Integration